 Petra currently offers online classes for canine conditioning and competition obedience training.
 She has been invited to present a number of webinars for the Fenzi Dog Sports Academy.
 Her latest project is creating a comprehensive website (www.petrasdogresourcecenter.com) that provides information on pet training, competition obedience training, positive thinking, and canine conditioning.

-Patty Glassford, OPCLC Certified
+Patty Glassford, OPCLC Certified, General Manager

-Patty is the Resident Manager at Playful Paws at Petra’s.
+Patty is the General Manager at Playful Paws at Petra’s.
 Patty has over 12 years’ experience working with and caring for pets and comes from an extensive Business Management background.
 She owned her own dog walking and pet sitting business for many years.
 More recently, she worked at Aqua Dog Rehabilitation with Petra and the rest of the team.
 She is OPCLC Certified (Outstanding Pet Care Learning Center).
 The certification includes pet first aid and CPR, handling medications, internal and external disorders common in pet care facilities, infectious diseases, nutrition, and caring for the senior pet.
 Her passion and love for dogs can be seen by how she treats each dog at Playful Paws like it’s her own.
 Patty believes in creating a family atmosphere while providing the highest quality services to our loyal pets and their families.
 In her free time Patty enjoys artistic endeavors including drawing, painting, sewing and interior design.
 She also enjoys going to estate sales and auctions in search of vintage clothing.
 Patty is the proud mommy of two highly loved Chinese Cresteds, Rosey and Chandler.

 Sara Giovenco, CCMT (Certified Canine Massage Therapist)